chrisgrieser/shimmering-obsidian/README.md

 ### Vault switcher
 **`ov`: Open `V`aults in Obsidian, Finder, or the Terminal**
 - Select a Vault and press `⏎` to open it in Obsidian.
-- `⌘ ⏎` opens the root of the selected vault in your default Terminal.
+- `⌃ ⏎` opens the root of the selected vault in your default Terminal.
 You can [change the default terminal in the Alfred Settings](https://www.alfredapp.com/help/features/terminal/).
 - `⌥ ⏎` opens the root in Finder.

-> [!NOTE]
-> To control/search a different vault, you have to change the vault path in the
-> workflow configuration.
+- `⇧ ⏎` Control this vault with Alfred.

 ### Back up your vault
 **`obackup`: Create a `backup` of your vault.**